About Bettina

 Artist Biography

-Bettina Ranch has made guest appearances at many renowned opera houses such as the Staatsoper Unter den Linden Berlin, Deutsche Oper Berlin, Komische Oper Berlin, Oper Köln, Staatsoper Hamburg, the Grand Théâtre de la Ville de Luxembourg and the Nederlandse Opera Amsterdam, where she has attracted attention from the Baroque to engagements in the Wagner repertoire.
+Bettina Ranch has also appeared at other renowned opera houses such as the Staatsoper Unter den Linden Berlin, the Deutsche Oper Berlin, the Komische Oper Berlin, the Oper Köln, the Staatsoper Hamburg, the Grand Théâtre de la Ville de Luxembourg and the Nederlandse Opera Amsterdam.

-Numerous recordings document Bettina Ranch’s career: Franz Schmidts’ Buch mit sieben Siegeln/ Oehms Classics with the Hamburg Philharmonic/ NDR Choir under Simone Young, as well as Joseph Haydn’s Il Ritorno di Tobia/ Sony Classics with the Mozarteum Orchestra Salzburg/ Salzburg Bach Choir under Ivor Bolton.
-In addition, Mahler’s 2nd and 3rd Symphonies were released in 2022 and 2023 by OEHMS Classics under the direction of Tomáš Netopil.
+Numerous CD productions document Bettina Ranch’s artistic work: Das Buch mit sieben Siegeln by Franz Schmidt (Oehms Classics) with the Hamburg Philharmonic Orchestra under Simone Young, Haydn’s Il ritorno di Tobia (Sony Classics) with the Mozarteum Orchestra Salzburg under Ivor Bolton, and Mahler’s 2nd and 3rd Symphonies (Oehms Classics, 2022 and 2023) under Tomáš Netopil.

 Portraits: